ardje/Mixxx-Pioneer-DDJ-SX3/README.md

     - sync (needs a few fixes though)
     - needle search
     - headphone cue
+    - tempo tap (seems like it is not working though)
     - grid adjust/slide/set
     - quantize
     - keylock